How to Get into Private Equity from a Bulge Bracket Bank and Conquer the Crazy Recruiting Process

-For example, assume that CapEx = D&A and that the Change in Working Capital is a simple percentage of revenue, the change in revenue, or even a constant figure.
+For example, assume that CapEx = D&A and that the Change in Working Capital is a simple percentage of revenue or the change in revenue.

 If you don’t do that, you’ll never finish these tests in 30 minutes.

 This “on-cycle” process continues for a few months.
 “On-cycle” means that you’re interviewing for positions starting the next year or year after that.